Puxceto/SpotLink/README.md

 ## Keyboard Shortcut

-Press **Ctrl+Shift+P** to create a pin for the current scroll position or selected element.
+Press **Shift+P** to create a pin for the current scroll position or selected element.
 The link is copied to your clipboard and stored locally.

 ## Privacy Promise